-The presence and use of a BESS at a green hydrogen production facility would add another stormwater consideration and potentially another regulated element to be included in an industrial SWPPP.
+The presence and use of a BESS at a green hydrogen production facility would add another stormwater consideration and potentially another regulated element to be included in a SWPPP.
+Spill response measures would also be included in the facility's Emergency Response

+Plan.
 BESSs would require heating, ventilation, and air conditioning units, which could generate increased noise that could affect species.